dynamsoft-docs/capture-vision-docs-mobile/faq/proguard.md

 This page provides you a possible solution when your project build fails after implementing the code obfuscation.

-Generally, you don’t have to add any configurations when shrinking your code because proguard rule is already configured in the library.
-If you still build failed after shrinking code, you can try enabling proguard in your project and add the following code in your **proguard_xamarin.cfg** file.
+Generally, you don't have to add any configurations when shrinking your code because ProGuard rules are already configured in the library.
+If your build still fails after shrinking code, you can try enabling ProGuard in your project and add the following code in your **proguard_xamarin.cfg** file.

 ```bash
 -keepclasseswithmembernames class * {